MacDoland/technical-test-front-end-main/README.md

 * created and updated properties on entities should be parsed to date objects so rest-hooks knows when to make resources stale

 * 3D turbine should reset the blade back to position on "View Blade", some times it doesn't

+* test coverage - I've included a number of tests but I definitely haven't covered all components